Kia EV6 Insurance Rates

 Rates are averaged for all Kia EV6 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheaper Kia EV6 Insurance
+How to Find the Right Kia EV6 Insurance

 - Increasing comprehensive and collision deductibles can save around $825 each year